 Win the war against cyber threats

-In our blog earlier, we shared the common cyber fraud schemes and threats to help you understand how these could reach your systems and a few tips that you can quickly adapt to protect your business.
+In an earlier blog we shared the common cyber fraud schemes and threats to help you understand how these could reach your systems and a few tips that you can quickly adopt to protect your business.

 #1 Understand where your vulnerabilities lie

 By identifying what areas in your system a hacker can gain access to, you get a better grasp of where your security flaws are and you can identify where you need to strengthen your system’s defences.

 There are tools available to perform vulnerability scanning and testing which your internal IT team can complete.
 However interpreting the results correctly and properly planning for remediation actions will require someone with deep technical skills, or at least an in-depth training on cyber security.
 If you don’t have the bandwidth or the skillset today, you can always check with a trusted security partner to help perform vulnerability tests on your network and servers.

 #2 Backup your data regularly

 Cyber crimes are like natural disasters: you never know when disaster will strike.
 Backing up your data on a daily basis to the cloud is an additional security effort so when a ransomware strikes, you won’t have to pay just to gain access to your data.
 I said ‘cloud’ because some ransomware attacks even get to your local servers which results in encrypted and locked servers.
 Backups don’t necessarily make a cyber security attack painless but it does help your business operations from being completely halted or debilitated.